tusharsadhwani/slay-the-jokers/README.md

 ## Before We Start

 - This mod is currently in beta, so some features might not work perfectly.
 If you encounter any issues, please let me know!
     - *More formal disclaimer for meanies: this project is a hobby project, provided as-is, with no guarantees of stability, correctness, or suitability for any purpose.
-You're welcome to use it — but I take no responsibility if something goes wrong.*
+You're welcome to use it - but I take no responsibility if something goes wrong.*

-- Currently, in order to use this mod, you need permissions to upload to the Slay the Jokers server.
-Contact me before installing in order to receive a credential file.
+- Currently, in order to use this mod, you need permissions to upload to the Slay the Jokers server. **Contact me before installing** in order to receive a credential file.

 - The mod currently supports only Windows systems.

 - This mod has not been tested alongside other Balatro mods.
 For now, using it together with other mods is not recommended.

-- The mod only uploads game-related data (such as card positions) to the Slay the Jokers server — no personal or private information is collected.
+- The mod **only uploads game-related data** (such as card positions) to the Slay the Jokers server - no personal or private information is collected.
 You can verify this by checking out `stj_save.lua` and `stj_uploader.py`.

 ## Step 1: Back Up Your Save Folder